Signed in as:

 MAIF is committed to offering independent and impartial fiduciary services that bridge the gap between personal needs and institutional limitations.
-MAIF can serve in the various fiduciary roles in current modern planning, under DE law:
+Modern Fiduciary Role services may consist of oversight of marketable or closely-held assets.

-MAIF is committed to offering independent and impartial fiduciary services that bridge the gap between personal needs and institutional limitations.
 MAIF can serve in the various fiduciary roles in current modern planning, under DE law:

 Trust Protector (12 Del.
 C. § 3313): a role generally designed to manage trust powers independent of the trustee, offering high flexibility for directed trusts.
 Protectors can be granted authority, but are not limited to; remove/appoint trustees, amend trust instruments, and manage distributions.